kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 **Support:**

-WebRTC can be implemented in Chrome 18.0.1008+ and can be enabled in `about:flags`.
+WebRTC is implemented in Chrome 18.0.1008+ and can be enabled in `about:flags`.
+In Chrome 21, this feature will be on by default and will not require a flag.
+WebRTC is also supported by default in Opera 12 and nightly builds of Firefox (currently 17).

 <h2 id="toc-gettingstarted">Getting started</h2>